Iwan Fals: Personal life

-On January 1, 1982, Fals' first son, Galang Rambu Anarki was born.
-One of Fals' best-known songs, Galang Rambu Anarki, was written for his son's birth and released on 1982's Opini (Opinion) album.
-Galang was following in his father's footsteps playing in a band from a young age as a guitarist and folk musician, but he died at 15, on April 25, 1997, of either a morphine overdose or asthma.
+On 1 January 1982, Iwan Fals' first son, Galang Rambu Anarki was born.
+One of Fals' best-known songs, Galang Rambu Anarki, was written about his son's birth and released on 1982's Opini (Opinion) album.
+Galang followed his father's footsteps playing in a band from a young age as a guitarist and folk musician, but he died at 15, on 25 April 1997, of either a morphine overdose or asthma.
 'Galang Rambu Anarki' translates to "support the sign of anarchy" in English.

-In 1985, Fals' first daughter Annisa Cikal Rambu Basae was born.
+In 1985, Iwan Fals' first daughter Annisa Cikal Rambu Basae was born.
 His third child is Rayya Rambu Robbani.
 He and Rosanna, his wife live in Cibubur, West Java.